 |King / Cal King||$1,149|

 Good news for you, though, Brooklyn Bedding is fairly aggressive with promotions.
 They almost always offer some sort of coupon code or special sale to make the mattress even cheaper.
 Typically, you can expect to save around $100-$200 of your purchase.
 However, sometimes the company offers even larger discounts around certain holidays.
 Make sure to check the green coupon box on the right hand side of the page to see if they’re currently running a sale.
-Or you can check BrooklynBedding.com for current offers and discounts.
+Alternatively, you can always check BrooklynBedding.com for current offers and discounts.

 Your body type and how much you weigh affect your mattress and how you sleep in more ways than you think.
 For example,feel, firmness, temperature regulation, and support are just a few of the factors that are affected by weight.
 In our reviews, we write through the body of an average size person (150-250 lb), however, as we’ve implied, things change slightly depending on your weight.

 Heavier folks (250+ lb), will generally feel like most mattresses are a tad softer than average size people.
 This is because heavier sleepers exert more stress and pressure on a mattress and sink into the bed quite a bit more.
 Also, because heavier people tend to sink in more, they might find that the top layers on a lot mattresses sort of hug them and as a result, they’ll warm up more than a medium size person.

 On the flip side, petite sleepers (under 150 lb), will feel like most mattresses are on the firmer side of the spectrum.
 This is true because unlike heavy sleepers, petite sleepers place very little stress on a bed and sleep more on top of the mattress.
 For example, Slumber Yard team member Kaite Kale, who weighs less than 100 lb, sometimes has trouble discerning between different types of foams because she literally doesn’t sink in, at all.
 As a result, lighter sleepers tend sleep a tad bit cooler because mattresses really don’t hug them.